Activities

 The scientific Forum titled "New Frontiers in Cancer and Healthy Aging," organized by IBSA Foundation for scientific research in collaboration with Università degli studi di Napoli Federico II was held on April 18th 2024 - Church of the Complesso dei SS.
 Marcellino e Festo.

 As aging is an inevitable process, understanding how we can age "healthily" becomes paramount.
-The Forum aims to address the intricate connections between aging and cancer, shedding light on the mechanisms that contribute to its development.
+The Forum aimed to address the intricate connections between aging and cancer, shedding light on the mechanisms that contribute to its development.

 We had insightful exploration, where expert speakers summarized current knowledge and evaluated the impact of immunology, inflammation, and the microbiome on the treatment and clinical aspects of cancer.